Inspections

 Ver en español

-During the damage inspection, a program representative will perform a detailed inspection of the interior and exterior of your home to determine what work remains, as well as what repairs have already been completed.
-All previously completed repairs will be documented in the Damage Repair Verification (DRV).
-As part of the damage inspection, the inspector will determine whether an additional structural inspection is needed.
-For properties located in a Special Flood Hazard Area (SFHA), the inspector will also assess the elevation of the property and whether your home is elevated.
+During the damage inspection, a program representative will perform a detailed inspection of the interior and exterior of your home to determine what repair work remains, as well as what repairs have already been completed.
+All previously completed repairs will be documented in the Damage Repair Verification (DRV) report.
 The damage inspector will also create an itemized report of all remaining repair items, called the Estimated Cost of Repairs (ECR).
-The ECR is based on economy/standard-grade materials.
-Both the DRV and the ECR will be provided to you at the time of your award determination.
+The dollar amounts generated by the DRV and ECR is based on economy/standard-grade materials and are used in your award calculation.

 All homes constructed before 1978 are federally required to receive a lead-based paint risk assessment.
-If your home was built before 1978, the program’s lead-based paint inspector will test your paint, take samples of the soil outside, and sample the dust on floors and windowsills inside.
-The assessor will need to inspect both the interior and exterior of the home.
+If your home was built before 1978, the program’s lead-based paint risk assessor will test your paint, take samples of the soil outside, and sample the dust on floors and windowsills inside.
+The assessor will need access to both the interior and exterior of the home.

 Proceed to Environmental Review